Origins of the Cold War: Wartime conferences

+After Roosevelt's death on April 12, Harry S. Truman succeeded him as US president.
+Truman was unaware of Roosevelt's plans for post-war engagement with the Soviet Union, and more generally uninformed about foreign policy and military matters.
+The new president, therefore, was initially reliant on a set of advisers (including Ambassador to the Soviet Union Averell Harriman and Secretary of the Navy James Forrestal).
+This group tended to take a harder line towards Moscow than Roosevelt had done.
+Truman lacked the foreign policy confidence that pushed Roosevelt's initiatives with the Soviet Union.
+Eager to prove himself, Truman depended on his advisors, with Harriman using this lack of confidence to push his argument that Roosevelt's position on Stalin was based on fear, therefore Truman needed to prove the grit of the US.
+US-Soviet relations became decidedly colder.
+The death of Roosevelt, the end of the need for a wartime alliance against Germany, and the determination by American war planners that Soviet assistance in Manchuria would not be needed to defeat Japan, meant that the major barriers to disengaging with the Soviets had been eliminated.

 Following the Allied victory in May, the Soviets effectively occupied Eastern Europe, while the US had much of Western Europe.
 In occupied Germany, the US and the Soviet Union established zones of occupation and a loose framework for four-power control with the ailing French and British.

 Harry S. Truman and Joseph Stalin meeting at the Potsdam Conference on July 18, 1945.
 From left to right, first row: Stalin, Truman, Soviet Ambassador Andrei Gromyko, Secretary of State James F. Byrnes, and Soviet Foreign Minister Vyacheslav Molotov.
 Second row: Truman confidant Harry H. Vaughan, Russian interpreter Charles Bohlen, Truman naval aide James K. Vardaman, Jr., and Charles Griffith Ross (partially obscured).